I'm consume media and play piano (badly, but that's what lessons are for).

 Hayao Miyazaki / Ghibli

--I don't watch lot but when I do my tastes are typical nerd stuff: Doctor Who, Sherlock, Walking Dead, Firefly, Avatar, anime, etc.
+-I don't watch a lot (currently everything is streaming for me) but when I do my tastes are typical nerd stuff: Doctor Who, Mr. Robot, Walking Dead, Firefly, Avatar, Steven Universe, anime, etc. (Note I'm behind on many of these shows; I need someone to watch with)

 I think we're all past the point where we're judging each other's worth by music tastes.
 Here are the songs/albums I usually start my playlist off on before I switch to shuffle: